barsoom/traco/README.markdown

       end
     end

-Don't create a column named `title` without a suffix, since Traco will define a method with that name.
+Don't create a database column named `title` without a suffix, since Traco will define a method with that name.

-Declare these columns in the model:
+Declare the attributes in the model:

     class Post < ActiveRecord::Base
       translates :title, :body